How to Read Golf Cart Tire Sizes (Everything to Know)

 As you can see, golf cart tires are not the most simple things to asses when needing new tires.

-The best thing for you to do is to read what is currently on your cart and get similar wheels if your use case for the cart will not change. (liking converting it to an ATV or hunting cart)
+The best thing for you to do is to read what is currently on your cart and get similar wheels if your use case for the cart will not change. (like converting it to an ATV or hunting cart)